 Are there any features of IBM Integration Bus v10 which are not yet available in IBM App Connect Enterprise v11?

-There are some features of IBM Integration Bus v10 which are not yet enabled in App Connect Enterprise v11, but which IBM intends to reintroduce in future fix packs: Global Cache, Record & Replay, and Business Transaction Monitoring.
+There are a few features available in IBM Integration Bus v10 which are not yet enabled in App Connect Enterprise v11, but which IBM intends to reintroduce in future fix packs:

 - There are a few IBM Integration Bus v10 commands which are not available in App Connect Enterprise v11.
 Also please note the later specific question on this topic.

 - The java IBM Integration API in App Connect Enterprise v11 is smaller than its IIBv10 equivalent.
 Methods are provided to allow code for the creation and edit of message flows, but the configuration methods which started life in earlier WebSphere Message Broker versions known as the Configuration Manager Proxy API or CMP, are no longer supported.
 Also please note the later specific question on this topic.